 There has to be the RIGHT mix of YOU and ME to keep the prospect interested and engaged.

 Not Unique?
 Fine.
 Just Answer Why You are The Best

-You would be very very special to your customers, if they ask no other vendor but you, to submit the proposal.
-In that case, you don’t even need to this article, do you?
+You would be very very special to your customers if they ask no other vendor but you, to submit the proposal.
+In that case, you don’t even need this article, do you?

-Most clients/buyers would invite multiple vendors to submit proposal/ quotation and they would receive many offers.
+Most clients/buyers would invite multiple vendors to submit proposals/ quotation and they would receive many offers.